CLICK AN IMAGE TO ENLARGE

 Sherry Cochran put on a superb program and Dick Oakes narrated the party.
 The speakers were Louise Bilman, Sherry Cochran, Bonita Edelberg, Ted Karavidis, Nick Nichols, Paul Sheldon, Katina Shields, Anne Sirota, and Christina Tasulis.

 Among the worker bees that put this event together were Laurie Allen, Sherry Cochran, Sue Gelles, Drina Johnson, Simeon Pillich, Jerry Savin, Katina Shields, Anne Sirota, and a group of decorators, including Dick and Carol Oakes.
-Drina, along with Debbie and Sage, handled the food.
+Drina Johnson, along with Debbie and Sage, handled the food.

 What a great reunion we had at the 24th Summer Solstice Folk Music Dance & Storytelling Festival on Saturday, June 24, 2006!
 This was held on the beautiful campus of Soka University of America in Calabasas.
 The event was held in memory of Elaine Weissman and Rudy Dannes and the honorees were Sherry Cochran, Barry Glass, Nick Nickols, Dick Oakes, and Paul Sheldon.
 Although Barry couldn't attend, Sherry, Nick, Dick, and Paul all lined up to each receive a plaque from Athan Karras for the Fifth Intersection Reunion in "recognition for years of dedication teaching and fostering folk dance as a cultural expression."